Brynn Cartelli: The Voice (2018)

-Cartelli auditioned in 2018 to compete in the fourteenth season of The Voice.
+Cartelli auditioned for the 14th season of The Voice in 2018.
 For her blind audition, she sang "Beneath Your Beautiful" by Labrinth and Emeli Sandé.
 Two of the four coaches, Kelly Clarkson and Blake Shelton, turned their chairs for her.
-She chose to be part of Team Kelly, who was a first-time coach on the show.
+She chose to be part of Team Kelly.

 Over the course of the competition, Cartelli continued to showcase her vocal ability.
 It was often noted that the coaches believed that her voice was powerful and mature despite her young age.
-She competed against twenty-one-year-old Dylan Hartigan in the Battle rounds as the two sang "...Ready for It?" by Taylor Swift.
-Clarkson deemed her the winner and advanced her to the Knockout rounds (while her opponent, Hartigan, was stolen to Team Blake).
-In the Knockout rounds, she then defeated fellow team member Jamella with her rendition of "Here Comes Goodbye" by Rascal Flatts, which Clarkson deemed superior to Jamella's performance of "Girl Crush" by Little Big Town.
-Thus, Cartelli advanced to the live shows.
+She competed against Dylan Hartigan in the Battle rounds as the two sang "...Ready for It?" by Taylor Swift.
+Clarkson deemed her the winner and advanced her to the Knockout rounds.
+In the Knockouts, she then defeated fellow team member Jamella with her rendition of "Here Comes Goodbye" by Rascal Flatts, and advanced to the Live Shows.

 On the first night of the Live Playoffs, Cartelli performed the song "Unstoppable" by Sia.
-The public voted her straight through to the top twelve, sparing her a second performance that week.
-Coincidentally, Cartelli's performance was on her fifteenth birthday.
-Kaleb Lee would end up joining her in the top twelve via the public vote on Team Kelly's second performance night, and D.R.
-King would be Clarkson's final save choice to join them both.

-Cartelli continued advancing throughout the live shows.
-Her performances included covers of "Up to the Mountain" by Patty Griffin in the top twelve week, "Yoü and I" by Lady Gaga in the top eleven week, "Fix You" by Coldplay in the top ten week, and "What the World Needs Now is Love" by Burt Bacharach in the semifinals week.
+The public voted her straight through to the Top 12 week, sparing her a second performance that week.
+Cartelli continued advancing throughout the Live Shows.
+Her performances included covers of "Up to the Mountain" by Patty Griffin in the Top 12 week, "Yoü and I" by Lady Gaga in the Top 11 week, "Fix You" by Coldplay in the Top 10 week, and "What the World Needs Now is Love" by Jackie DeShannon in the Semi-Finals week.
 The latter two songs charted in the Top 10 of iTunes, giving Cartelli a download bonus multiplier for each performance.

-During part one of the Live Finale on May 21, 2018, she joined her coach, Clarkson, in a coach duet as they sang "Don't Dream It's Over" by Crowded House.
-She then performed the original song "Walk My Way" written by Julia Michaels, and she closed the night with "Skyfall" by Adele.
-The following night, she and Michaels performed a duet of "Issues" and "Jump".
-At the end of the night, Cartelli was named the winner of Season 14 of The Voice over Team Alicia member Britton Buchanan, becoming the youngest contestant to win The Voice.
-This also signified a win for Cartelli's coach, Clarkson, securing Clarkson's first win as a first-time coach, a feat that no other coach had accomplished until John Legend did so during season 16.
-(This isn't counting original coach Adam Levine's Season 1 win.)
-Cartelli received a prize of $100,000 and a record deal with Republic Records.
+During the Live Finale on May 21, 2018, Cartelli joined her coach, Clarkson, in a duet as they sang "Don't Dream It's Over" by Crowded House.
+She then performed her original "Walk My Way", and closed the night with Adele's "Skyfall".
+At the end of the night, Cartelli was named the winner of Season 14 of The Voice, becoming the youngest contestant to win the show.
+She received a prize of $100,000 and a record deal with Republic Records.